SuperMayy/blog-with-auth/README.md

 Blog with auth a maintainable React application using modern JavaScript and framework(s).
 The application is a blog pulling content from the API listed below based on some simple HTML/CSS markup; there is also basic login/logout functionality.

-It follows React best practices, uses modern JavaScript features (ES6-8), utilize build processes, implements a routing strategy (react-router-don v6), and handle state management (Context API), handles the authentication flow (login and logout), store tokens, and handle expired tokens.
+It follows React best practices, uses modern JavaScript features (ES6-8), utilize build processes, implements a routing strategy (react-router-don v6), and handle state management (Context API), handles the authentication flow (login and logout), store tokens (via Context API), and handle expired tokens.

 ## Requirements